Bsquo/MK7-Emu-Scripts/README.md

 # Scripts
 * `CRaceInfo.py`: Prints global information and parameters for the current race.
 * `LapRankChecker.py`: Prints information on your player's "lap rank" checking information, including variables such as the current checkpoint ID, lap completion, etc.
+* `Vehicle.py`: Prints your vehicle's information (such as the speed, position, etc).

 NOTE: `common.py` is a helper script containing code and data used by the scripts above.
 This script isn't meant to be executed by the user.